-Next in our series of posts about new Charitocracy nominees, we have nominee Hurricane Laura Relief @ All Hands and Hearts, nominated by donor
+Next in our series of posts about new Charitocracy nominees, we have nominee Louisiana Hurricane Relief @ All Hands and Hearts, nominated by donor

 RoamX.
-All Hands and Hearts deliver a Smart Response to those reeling from Hurricane Laura, Louisiana's worst hurricane since 1856.
+All Hands and Hearts deliver a Smart Response to those reeling from Hurricanes Laura and Delta, Louisiana's worst since 1856.
 You can find their web site here.

 A few words on Charitocracy